The Story Behind the SwitchGrade

 Acceptable manufacturing and assembly costs.

 Clean lines and slick aesthetics because, let's face it, we care.

 Simple design with fewest parts possible.

-And of course it had to work, not to mention navigate around a minefield of existing patents and prior art.
-You'd be hard pressed to find any engineer or designer that would look at the above and say "no problem" without rolling their eyes.
+And of course it had to work.
+Oh and not to mention, we had to navigate around a minefield of patents and prior art.
+You'd be hard pressed to find any engineer or designer that would read the above and say "no problem" without rolling their eyes.

-Fast forward to today and what you see in the SwitchGrade is the culmination of 3 years of R&D, testing, real and sweat equity, countless sleepless nights, and the first of those disruptions
+Fast forward to today and what you see in the SwitchGrade is the culmination of three years of self-funded research and development, testing, real and sweat equity, countless sleepless nights, oh and the first of a series of 'planned' industry disruptions.

 Think it'll be worth the ride?